 Contact: (845) 843-9372, firstname.lastname@example.org

 If you haven’t been to a New York sunflower field, what are you waiting for?
-August is a great time to visit upstate New York to relish the beauty of its sunflower fields and get a feel for all of its natural wonders.
-From the Catskills, Adirondacks, and the Finger Lakes region, New York is a fantastic state filled with exciting adventures around every corner suitable to all ages and interests.
+August is a great time to visit upstate New York to relish in the beauty of its sunflower fields, hike in the state parks, or go waterfall chasing through the many scenic gorges.
+From the Catskills, Adirondacks, and the Finger Lakes region, New York is a fantastic state filled with exciting adventures around every corner suitable for all ages and interests.

 Read More about Upstate New York:

 The Best Scenic 5-day Adirondack Fall Foliage Road Trip Itinerary | 10 AWESOME reasons to visit the Adirondacks in the fall | The BEST 7-Day Finger Lakes Road Trip Itinerary (with map)Finger lakes | Complete Guide to the Best Waterfalls in the Finger Lakes | Hiking the Stunning Watkins Glen Gorge Trail | Your Ultimate Guide to Enjoying Fall in the Finger Lakes